rudaottaviani/RepData_PeerAssessment1/PA1_template.md

                 summarise(daySumWithNoNa = sum(steps, na.rm=TRUE))
 ```

-As with the graph of the data with the NAs values this graph is coloured with a gradient of color to enphasize the number of steps.
+As with the graph of the data with the NAs values, this graph is coloured with a gradient to enphasize the number of steps.

 ```r